informatics-isi-edu/chaise/docs/viewer/viewer-config.md

 Where
 - `<config-name>` is a string that will be matched with the given `config` query parameter.
   - `"*"` can be used to indicate the default configuration.
-If the query parameter is missing or wasn't found, this configuration will be used.
+If the query parameter is missing or given name wasn't found, this configuration will be used.
-- `<configuration>` can be either
+- `<configuration>` can be one of the following:
-  - another `<config-name>` to indicate that chaise should the configuration defined under another `<config-name>`
+  - Another `<config-name>` to indicate that chaise should use the configuration defined under the other `<config-name>`.
-  - or an object that its structure is explained in the [parameters](#parameters) section.
+  - An object.
+The expected structure of object is explained in the [parameters](#parameters) section.

 For example, let's assume the following is how the `viewer-config.js` looks like: